A Study of Snake-like Locomotion Through the Analysis of a Flexible Robot Model: The case of prescribed path: sliding inside a channel

-Let us consider only the first one by setting $\alpha=0$.
-The system described in this case is a passive elastic rod with straight rest configuration placed inside a curved channel.
-We see that the force the rod is subjected to depends only on the curvature of the channel at the two ends of the body.
-This can be interpreted as a consequence of inextensibility.
-Moreover we can see that the sign of the force is such that the rod is always pushed towards the region of smaller curvature.
-Consider as an example what happens in the case in which the channel is shaped like a spiral segment (see Fig.2).
-If we take $k ^{\Gamma}\!(s)=1/s$ then (\ref{formula}) with $\alpha=0$ reads
+Let us consider only the first term in the right hand side of \eqref{formula} by setting $\alpha , \gamma^{\pa} =0$.
+The system described in this case is a passive elastic rod with straight rest configuration ($\alpha=0$) placed inside a curved channel with frictionless walls and no frictional interaction with the ground ($\gamma^{\pa}=0$).
+Observe that the only non-vanishing term in the right hand side of \eqref{formula} is the first one, which states that the driving force on the rod depends only on the curvature of the channel at the two ends of the body (this can be interpreted as a result of inextensibility).
+Moreover, the sign of this force is such that the rod is always pushed towards the region of smaller curvature.
+As an example, consider the case of a spiral-shaped channel where $k(s)=K/s$, with $K>0$ (see Fig.\ref{2}).
+Then (\ref{formula}) with $\alpha=0$ reads